 While travel credit cards are often touted for their valuable perks, in this case, their insurance benefits probably won’t help much when it comes to getting trip costs refunded.
-The good news?
-You have other options.
-Many travel companies are cutting breaks for travelers as COVID-19 spreads.

 Here’s what you should know right now:

 Does Credit Card Travel Insurance Cover Coronavirus Costs?

 Trip interruption and cancellation insurance are two benefits on many travel rewards credit cards, including airline- and hotel-branded cards issued by American Express, Barclays, Capital One, and Chase.

 Trip interruption and cancellation insurance benefits are intended to help reimburse travelers for unused, prepaid expenses such as flight tickets, tour bookings, and hotel stays if a trip is called off or cut short.
 The coverage benefits, which vary greatly among cards, are intended to help you recoup travel expenses that might otherwise be non-refundable or cost extra to change.

 Unfortunately, when it comes to COVID-19, unless you actually come down with the virus or your doctor specifically instructs you not to travel, credit card travel interruption or cancellation insurance probably won’t cover any lost, nonrefundable costs.

 What Travel Interruption or Cancellation Insurance Does Cover